FranciscoKnebel/syncBox/README.md

 ## License

-This project is licensed under the _insert name here_ License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the _MIT_ License - see the [LICENSE.md](LICENSE.md) file for details.